- Copperheads and corn snakes may look similar, but they are different species.

 The Five Key Differences Between Corn Snake vs. Copperhead

 The most important difference between corn snakes and copperheads is that copperheads are venomous and corn snakes are not.
 Though copperheads are not aggressive snakes and their venom is relatively weak, a bite can cause terrible pain and should be treated by a doctor.
-Copperheads do not give warning before they bite and sometimes deliver dry bites just to ward off a potential assailant.
-Corn snakes, on the other hand, are so docile that even a wild one can often be handled.
+Copperheads are not aggressive and only bite as a last resort – usually after being stepped on or deliberately harassed .
+Even so, estimates indicate that as many as 25% of all copperhead bites are dry – without venom.
+Corn snakes, on the other hand, are so docile that even a wild one can often be gently handled.
 Other differences are size and weight, coloration, range, and reproduction.

 1. Size and Weight

 There’s a wider range in the size of a corn snake as opposed to a copperhead.
-A corn snake can grow to between 2 and 6 feet long, while a copperhead grows to about 2.5 to about 4.5 feet in length.
-The corn snake also weighs much more than the copperhead, even though the copperhead’s body is more robust.
-A corn snake can weigh 2 pounds while the copperhead male weighs 7 ounces and the female about 4 ounces.
+A corn snake can grow to between two and six feet long, while (depending on which copperhead species) a copperhead generally grows to about two and a half to about four and a half feet in length.
+Most copperheads never exceed four feet long.
+Due to the robust body a copperhead sports, it can weigh more than a corn snake of the same length.
+However, because the corn snake gets longer over its lifetime it winds up weighing a bit more.
+A corn snake can weigh 2 pounds while the copperhead ranges between one-half and three-quarters of a pound.

-Corn snakes and copperheads can resemble each other so much in coloration that corn snakes are sometimes mistaken for copperheads and needlessly killed.
-(Copperheads should also not be needlessly killed, by the way).
-On top, the snakes can have a brown or coppery body with brown or reddish-brown patches, though the patches on the copperhead are somewhat hourglass-shaped, and the patches on the corn snake tend to have black margins.
-Its ventral side resembles a black and white checkerboard.
+Corn snakes and copperheads can resemble each other so much in coloration that corn snakes are sometimes mistaken for copperheads and needlessly killed by people afraid of copperheads.
+Copperheads should also not be needlessly killed, by the way.

-The ancestors of corn snakes were venomous, but the modern snake has lost its venom and now kills its prey by wrapping its coils around it and squeezing it to death.
+The ancient ancestors of corn snakes were venomous, but the modern snake has no venom and kills its prey by wrapping its coils around it and squeezing it until the heart stops.
 This is called constriction.
 A copperhead lies in wait for prey such as a mouse to wander by, strikes out, bites it, and waits for it to be overcome by the venom before eating it.
 Both snakes swallow their prey whole since they can’t chew and can unhinge their jaws to do so.
 Sometimes an overeager corn snake will swallow prey while it’s still alive.

 Another big difference between corn snakes and copperheads is that corn snakes lay eggs and copperheads are viviparous.
-This means that the female gestates the eggs for between 83 and 150 days.
-They hatch while they are still inside of her and one to 21 but usually about 6 babies emerge.
+This means that the female gestates the eggs for between 83 and 150 days, and gives birth to anywhere between one and 21 fully functional baby copperheads.
 Their size depends on the size of their mother, but they’re about 8 inches long.
 Copperhead babies are fully independent from birth and are ready to breed when they’re about three and a half years old.

 Copperheads sometimes practice facultative parthenogenesis.
 This means that they can reproduce without fertilization as well as sexually.
 Copperheads are one of the few vertebrate species that can do this, and it sometimes happens with a female snake who’s been kept away from males for a time.